From the Executive Director

 Dear friends of the Center,

-At The Pew Center for Arts & Heritage, our commitment to making Philadelphia a widely recognized hub for dynamic cultural experiences is embodied in our multi-disciplinary grantmaking and our knowledge-sharing activities.
+At The Pew Center for Arts & Heritage, our commitment to making Philadelphia a vibrant, widely recognized hub for dynamic cultural experiences is embodied in our multidisciplinary grant making and our knowledge-sharing activities.

-I encourage you to further explore our website to experience all that the Center and our vibrant cultural community have to offer, and follow along on social media @PewCenterArts.
+I encourage you to further explore our website to experience all that the Center and our cultural community have to offer, follow along on social media @PewCenterArts, and sign up for our newsletter.